huijing/slides/30-smashingsf-2018/README.md

 These days, typefaces used for printing Chinese publications can be broadly classified into the following families: 宋体 (also known as 明体), 楷体, 仿宋体 and 黑体.

 宋体 is the standard font for body copy. 楷体 is used for runs of text that need to be differentiated from the rest of the content, like dialogues or references. 黑体 is most commonly seen in digital publishing but publishers have started to experiment with 黑体 in print as well. 仿宋体 is generally used in isolated paragraphs like quotations or highlighted sentences.
-Both 黑体 and 仿宋体 are twentieth century creations.

 There are actually a huge variety of other styles, like those based of ancient scripts like 篆书 or 隶书, as well as brush script styles mimicking running scripts like 草书 or 行书.
 But they fall into a broad category called 花式体, mostly used for display text or short paragraphs.
 Not so much for long form reading.